SohailMehmood/HelloWorldCSharp/README.md

 # HelloWorldCSharp

-Prints Hello World! to the screen.
+Task 1: Prints Hello World! to the screen.